pramsey/crunchyblog/xkcd/index.md

   ORDER BY pop_max DESC;
 ```

-And the final result on the map looks like this:
+And the final result on the map looks like the [XKCD map](https://xkcd.com/2807/), without the pretty hand-labelling and mountains:

 ![abs(longitude)](xkcd6.png)